-To enter the initial SETTING (or COMMAND) PASSWORD, proceed as follows:
+To enter the initial Setting (or Command) Password, proceed as follows:

-- Press the key until the 'SETTINGS' header flashes momentarily and the 'SETTINGS PRODUCT SETUP' message appears on the display. - 2.
-Press the MESSAGE () key until the 'ACCESS LEVEL:' message appears on the display.
+- 1. Press the key until the 'SETTINGS' header flashes momentarily and the 'SETTINGS PRODUCT SETUP' message appears on the display. - 2.
+Press the MESSAGE () key until the 'ACCESS LEVEL:' message appears on the display. - 3.
+Press the MESSAGE ▼ key until the 'CHANGE SETTING (or COMMAND) PASSWORD:' message appears on the display.